 What Health Issues Does Glutaraldehyde Pose?

 Employees’ health and safety are at risk when using glutaraldehyde to clean scopes or other instruments.
 Short-term effects of exposure to glutaraldehyde in liquid or vapor form include eye, nose, throat and respiratory irritation, skin burns, coughing and wheezing, nausea, headaches, drowsiness, dizziness and nosebleeds.
 Long-term effects include sudden asthma attacks and difficulty breathing, wheezing, coughing and chest tightness.
 Prolonged exposure can result in a skin allergy, chronic eczema, severe itching and skin rashes. *

 Testing and Mitigation of Exposure Levels

-Evergreen Medical technicians have performed many tests of airborne glutaraldehyde levels because knowing the exposure levels is important to health care employees and their employers.
+Evergreen Medical technicians have performed many tests of airborne glutaraldehyde levels because glutaraldehyde exposure monitoring is important to health care employees and their employers.
 Testing areas where this chemical is used is conducted with an end goal of ensuring that exposure levels are well below the permissible exposure limits (PEL).

 After testing every applicable room in your facility, we compare the results to industry PELs.
 In addition to examining the ventilation, we also check for proper workplace practices that can further reduce the risk of exposure.